 As an alternative, you can launch DigiDoc4 yourself and click on the option ‘Signature’ in the right-hand menu.
-You are offered the possibility to drag the necessary documents to DigiDoc4 client or add them by clicking on the ‘Load file from disc’ button.
+You are offered the possibility to drag the necessary documents to DigiDoc4 Client or add them by clicking on the ‘… or load file from disk’ button.

-You can also sign several files at once, should you wish – to this end, click on the ‘+ add more files’ link.
+You can also sign several files at once, should you wish – to this end, click on the ‘+ add more files’ button.

 All of the simultaneously signed documents are added in one document container.

 Add ‘Role’ where needed.
 What is the role of signatory and how to add it?

 Before signing, make sure that you have added all of the files that you wish to sign simultaneously and click on the ‘Sign with mobile-ID’ button.

 DigiDoc4 will now ask you to enter your phone number and personal identification code.
 Enter them, make sure that the data are correct and click on the ’Sign‘ button.

 After a few moments, a verification code should appear on the DigiDoc4 screen and in your incoming text messages.